-I wrote and directed the aforementioned low budget feature A Reckoning in 2009 (completed in 2011), which starred Leslie Simpson (Dog Soldiers, Doomsday) and writer/director Axelle Carolyn (Tales of Halloween, The Chilling Adventures of Sabrina).
+I wrote and directed the aforementioned low budget feature A Reckoning in 2011, which starred Leslie Simpson (Dog Soldiers, Doomsday) and writer/director Axelle Carolyn (Tales of Halloween, The Manor).
 The film was acclaimed by many who saw it.
 Unfortunately, only about twelve people saw it.

 That film took me two years to make and kind of took me out of the filmmaking game for a few years.

 After this, at the age of 37, I wrote a debut novel – the acclaimed supernatural, coming-of-age tale The Electric, which writer Stephen Volk described as ‘A terrific read.
 Absorbing, resonant, emotionally satisfying and quite magical.’
 That one is about a cinema that shows movies made by ghosts.
 This novel has been optioned by a US film company and is currently in development.

 This was followed by the novella, Dead Leaves.
 This one was set in the early eighties, during the video boom and the subsequent crack down on so-called video nasties.
 The book centres on a group of disillusioned working class kids and their search for the notorious ‘video nasty’ The Evil Dead.

 Dead Leaves was a runner up in the This is Horror Awards in 2015.